MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 trigger the redirect behavior.)
 Because HTTPS RRs are received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.
-If this redirection would result in a loss of functionality (e.g. important resources or behaviors that are only available when using the "http" origin), the operator MUST NOT publish an HTTPS RR.
+Where the HTTP resource does not redirect to the HTTPS resource or reference the same underlying resource, as is commonplace, requests directed to the HTTP resource will be processed by the HTTPS resource with potentially unexpected results.

 When an "https" connection fails due to an error in the underlying secure transport, such as an error in certificate validation, some clients